2024 United States Senate election in Texas: Analysis

 Cruz won a majority of Hispanic and Latino voters, particularly those living on the border with Mexico who had traditionally supported Democratic candidates; the NBC News exit poll showed 52% of Latinos supported Cruz, a 17-point increase from 2018.

-Colin Allred overperformed Kamala Harris in the concurrent presidential election in Texas by 5.5 points, receiving nearly 200,000 votes more than her and performed relatively better in the largely Hispanic Rio Grande Valley.
-Allred carried seven counties won by Trump in the concurrent presidential election.
-These counties included the Rio Grande Valley counties of Cameron (Brownsville), Duval, Hidalgo, Webb (Laredo), and Willacy, as well as Williamson and Tarrant (Fort Worth) counties.
+Allred overperformed Kamala Harris in the concurrent presidential election in Texas by 5.5 points, receiving nearly 200,000 votes more than Harris and performing better than she did in the largely Hispanic Rio Grande Valley.
+He carried the Rio Grande Valley counties of Cameron, Duval, Hidalgo, Webb (Laredo), and Willacy, as well as Williamson and Tarrant counties that Trump simultaneously carried.